ampproject/amphtml/contributing/DEVELOPING.md

 - If you are contributing a fix or a new feature to AMP, be sure to follow the tips on [preparing your code for review](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#contributing-code-for-a-feature-coding--implementation-phase) and follow [instructions](https://github.com/ampproject/amphtml/blob/master/contributing/getting-started-e2e.md#send-a-pull-request-ie-request-a-code-review) on how to submit a pull request.

-- Pull Requests in AMP are triaged similar to Issues and within 2 days of submitting a PR, someone will be assigned as the reviewer.
-If you have been working with a core committer or someone else already, @mentioning them will be helpful.
+- Pull requests in AMP are triaged similar to Issues and within 2 days of submitting a PR, someone will be assigned as the reviewer.
+If you have been working with a core committer or someone else already, @mentioning them in the PR description will be helpful.

 - After a reviewer is assigned, expect comments on your code within a few days.
-Feel free to @mention the reviewer if your PR is high piority or if you don't hear back after 3 days.
+Feel free to @mention the reviewer if your PR is high priority or if you don't hear back after 5 days since opening the PR.

 - Turnaround time for a PR to be merged is variable and depends on the size and quality of the code.
-Many PRs go through multiple cycles of comments.
+Most PRs go through multiple cycles of review comments.
 It can take anywhere between a day for simple fixes to weeks for larger features.

-- When you have addressed all the review comments from the reviewer, please be sure to @mention them with a **All changes done, please take another look** so they would know PR is ready for the next round of review.
+- When you have addressed all the review comments from the reviewer, please be sure to @mention them with a **"All requested changes are done, please take another look"** comment in the PR so they would know PR is ready for the next round.

 - If your PR is urgent or not progressing at the pace outlined above, please feel free to ping [#contributing](https://amphtml.slack.com/messages/contributing) channel on Slack.